 Needless to say, even though I just have, that's how predatory gambling came to bear the name in the first place.
 Once you get rid of the shiny wrapping, you're stuck with 'preying on the weak', in spite of what our photoshop above may suggest.
 Let's just say we're not alien to the concept, wink.

 The authorities around the globe have been fine tuning their stances towards loot boxes for a while now, even though the Netherlands and Belgium seem to lead the pack in terms of how seriously they've taken up this task.
-In fact, Valve have had to shut down trading in Counter Strike: Global Offensive and Dota 2 - that's how serious the Dutch are.
+In fact, Valve have had to trading in Counter Strike: Global Offensive and Dota 2 - that's how serious the Dutch are.

 I'm not a proponent of government regulated gaming industry, quite the contrary, but I have even less love for loot boxes, because they seem like an unfair mechanism for making money.
 Sure, people will buy them, but it doesn't mean they're good for them.